Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Methodology

-where $\epsilon_{p}$ and $\epsilon_{f}$ retain the same meaning as in Equation \ref{eq:pd_concept} and Equation \ref{eq:fd_concept}, respectively. $\mathcal{M}$ denotes the spatially aligned mask computed using Equation \ref{eq:merge_mask}.
-By leveraging noise blending, we refine the PD process and generate an image $I_{nb}$ with spatially aligned attributes restored.
-Following this, to enhance more abstract attributes such as expressions, we introduce a simple yet effective method based on the diffusion model's inversion ~\cite{song2020denoising}.
-During the inversion phase, the model only accepts a template prompt (e.g. \textit{``a man"}) that does not include any target attributes.
+Following attributes with clear location restored via FASA, to enhance more abstract attributes such as expressions, we introduce a simple yet effective method called \textit{asymmetric prompt guidance} (APG).
+This strategy is based on the diffusion model's inversion ~\cite{song2020denoising}.
+During the inversion phase, the model accepts only a template prompt (e.g. \textit{``a man"}) that does not include any target attributes.
 In the denoising process, we add the target attributes' tokens back to this template prompt (e.g. \textit{``a man"} $\rightarrow$ \textit{``a man laughing"}).
 By leveraging the pretrained controllability of the foundation model, this approach enhances such attributes, resulting in the final refined image $I_{out}$.
-Throughout the denoising process, we use only pure textual prompts without identity embeddings, thereby avoiding their potential influence on the tokens related to the target attributes, as discussed in Section \ref{sec:identity_embedding_analysis}.
+Throughout the denoising process, we use only pure textual prompts without identity embeddings, thereby avoiding their potential influence on the tokens related to the target attributes, as discussed in Sec.\ref{sec:3}.
 Furthermore, to better preserve the identity, we start the denoising process directly from an intermediate latent code $\hat{z_{\gamma T}}, \gamma \in [0, 1]$, where the high-level identity information has already been established.
-By combining SAME and ROFA, our proposed FreeCure can restore a broad range of facial attributes that are not consistently generated by personalization models.